Synergies in Communication (SiC)

 Section 2: Interdependences: Academic and Digital Literacies in the New Educational and Research Environment.
 Revisiting Quality in Higher Education (online)

 This section provides an interdisciplinary forum for specialists in various fields to share expertise and to reflect together on ways forward, in the current academic context, with all its challenges and opportunities.
-This section will be organised in partnership with the University of Zaragoza, the Doctoral School of Humanities of “Ovidius” University Constanta, and the Romanian Association for Quality Language Services QUEST.
+This section will be organised in partnership with the “DILAN” Project, the University of Zaragoza, the Doctoral School of Humanities of “Ovidius” University Constanta, and the Romanian Association for Quality Language Services QUEST.
 Possible topics include (but are not restricted to):

 - Academic literacy development – case studies from different international contexts;